Best TCL TVs in 2025

 Mini-LED refers to the type of LEDs used in a TV's backlight.
 With mini-LEDs measuring about one-fifth the size of a standard LED – measuring just 0.008-inch (200 microns) across – the dimming zones that modern TVs use to provide a more dynamic picture and better contrast get shrunk down.

 Along with color and contrast, brightness makes a huge difference in how well a TV can display an image.
-Instead of a single LED backlighting zone illuminating several square inches of a screen, mini-LEDs are limited to a mere handful of pixels, providing tighter lighting control to eliminate haloing and provide better brightness where it's needed.
+Instead of a single LED backlighting zone illuminating several square inches of a screen, Mini-LEDs are limited to a mere handful of pixels, providing tighter lighting control to eliminate haloing and provide better brightness where it's needed.

 How to choose the best TCL TV for you

-But the different models in the TCL lineup are also clearly differentiated with specific features and capabilities that make it easy to see not only what makes one better than another, but also how those differences factor into the price-to-value ratio that each set offers.
+But the different models in the TCL lineup are also clearly differentiated with specific features and capabilities that make it easier to see not only what makes one better than another, but also how those differences factor into the price-to-value ratio that each set offers.

 If you're still trying to narrow down your TV shopping by brand, price range or screen size, check out our picks for the best TVs in each.